liquidlight/typo3-module-data-listing/README.md

 * Method `indexAction(): void` implemented as per the old sub-class instructions.
 As a result you no longer need to define `indexAction()` to have default behaviour, you can alternatively call `parent::index()` to expand on the default behaviour.

 > [!Note]
 > Previously the `$table`, `$moduleName` and `$headers` properties where not _actually_ defined in the previous version but where expected to be defined in sub-classes.
 They are now explicitly defined in this class.
-If you have previously extended `DatatableController` you will likely need to change your defitions to match.
+If you have previously extended `DatatableController` you will likely need to change your definitions to match.

 #### Class`LiquidLight\ModuleDataListing\Controller\FeUsersController`

 * Property `protected $table` changed to `protected string $table`
 * Property `protected $moduleName` changed to `protected string $configurationName`.
-The value of this property has also been changed to `fe_users`.
+The value of this property has also been changed to "*fe_users_*".

 #### Setup TS